 The University of Toronto Italian Studies Annual Essay Prize is awarded for the best essay submitted by an undergraduate and MA student enrolled in any College or University in Canada, or by students not currently enrolled in an undergraduate or MA program but who have received their BA or MA degree from a College or University in Canada within the past year (12 months) prior to the application.

 Each University of Toronto Italian Studies Annual Essay Prize comes with an award of CA$500.
-UPDATE: For 2022-2023 this award has been topped up by our gracious donor, Mr. Tony Camisso, to make the total prize $1000.

 The University of Toronto Italian Studies Annual Prizes are intended to foster university study and research in the field of Italian Studies, as well as to give excellent students from other institutions the possibility of knowing first-hand the leading institution and community in the field of Italian Studies in Canada.